 Since their inception a little more than a decade ago, cryptocurrencies have proven to be a volatile asset class.
 So at first, it seems like they would be a poor choice for a retirement account.
-However, that volatility has the potential to run to the upside, potentially generating huge returns over time.
+However, that volatility can also run to the upside and generate huge returns over time.

-As long as the rest of your portfolio is properly allocated, mixing in a limited amount of cryptocurrency may offer an opportunity to capitalize on significant price movements without risking the rest of your retirement savings.
+As long as the rest of your retirement portfolio is properly allocated, mixing in a limited amount of cryptocurrency may offer an opportunity to capitalize on significant price movements without risking the rest of your retirement savings.

 Note: My personal rule is that no more than 10% of my investable assets can be in risky assets, including individual stocks.

-You get the same tax benefits as an SDIRA as with traditional IRA: contributions are tax-deductible and withdrawals during retirement are taxed as ordinary income.
+You get the same tax benefits with an SDIRA as with a traditional IRA: contributions are tax-deductible and withdrawals during retirement are taxed as ordinary income.
 You can also open a Roth SDIRA, where you contribute after-tax dollars.
 However, with this type of account, qualified withdrawals in retirement are tax-free.

-IRAs do have both income limits (which vary depending on your tax filing status, but start at $139,000 for single tax filers) and contribution limits ($6,000 if you’re under 50).
+IRAs have income limits (which vary depending on your tax filing status, but start at $144,000 for single tax filers) and contribution limits ($6,000 if you’re under 50).
 You can learn more about the benefits and drawbacks of different account types in my guide to the difference between Roth and traditional IRAs.

-Note: When investing in risky assets within my retirement, my preference is a Roth account, because it will allow me to avoid a huge tax bill should those assets surge in value.
+Note: When investing in risky assets within my retirement plan, my preference is a Roth account, because it will allow me to avoid a huge tax bill should those assets surge in value.

 This means they hold on to these alternative assets for safekeeping on behalf of investors.
 They are a “qualified custodian” as defined by the SEC.

 At the time of publication, Kingdom Trust’s CEO is Ryan Radloff.
-Radloff co-founded and was CEO of Choice Holdings before leaving for Kingdom Trust.
 Radloff also co-founded and led CoinShares, a digital asset investment strategy firm.
 CoinShares is the firm that manages the crypto lending side for Choice.

 How Choice IRAs Work

-Choice IRAs can include a mix of traditional assets and alternative investments, such as ETFs, cryptocurrencies, precious metals and stocks.
+Choice IRAs can include a mix of traditional assets and alternative investments, such as mutual fund and ETF shares, cryptocurrencies, precious metals and stocks.